MLTox

 Abstract

+We use machine learning (ML) methods to predict the effects of chemicals on aquatic species.
+Our main goal is to use data from in vivo (whole organisms) experiments to infer the effects of chemicals on organisms for which no testing data is available (both for the chemical and for the organism).
 In the literature, this kind of problem is also known as across-chemical (and across-species) extrapolation.
 Usually, extrapolation across chemicals is performed using measures of chemical similarity under the assumption that similar chemicals will be similarly toxic to the same species.
 Extrapolation across species can be performed based on measured chemical effects on some species and the similarity between species, either by phylogenetic distance or sequence/structure similarity of known molecular targets of the chemicals, if at all available, or through similarity in physiological traits.
+Given the enormous number of chemicals and of potentially affected species, extrapolation of chemical by chemical or species by species is a daunting task.
+In an interdisciplinary effort by ecotoxicologists and ML experts, we combine thus far unconnected data to obtain predictions of toxicity across chemicals and species.
+We will use a variety of data sources and types, all available in different publicly available tools and databases, combining chemical structure, and data on chemical testing on different organisms.

 People